Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | "Hello, world!	| String literal
 | [ "one", "two", "three" ] | Vector-of-strings literal
 | { "a": 100, "b": 200 } | Dictionary of string-integer literal.
-| ...			| Any literal that is compatible with json_value_t can be a JSON literal
+| ...			| Any literal that is compatible with json_t can be a JSON literal

 ### VECTOR-CONSTRUCTOR